Marcus Lollius (father of Lollia Paulina): Family background

 Lollius was a member of the plebeian gens Lollia.
 He was the son of the Roman senator and Military Officer Marcus Lollius and his wife Aurelia.
 Ronald Syme identifies Aurelia as "a sister of the postulated and unattested Aurelius Cotta who adopted the younger son of Messalla Corvinus".
 Lollius was the namesake of his father and paternal grandfather.
 Publius Lollius Maximus may have been his brother, or at least a close relation.

+Some sources have provided Lollius with the cognomen "Paulinus" due to his daughters name, but it is nowhere attested and is more likely that empress Lollia Paulina derived her surname from her maternal grandmother Nonia Polla instead.

 Career

 Little is known on the life of Lollius.
 The Horrea Lolliana was either built by his father or Lollius himself.
 It is known from the inscriptions refer to them and also, from their plan in the Severan Marble Plan of Rome.
 It seems his family had long trade connections and his family's name is found among the Italian merchants on the Greek island of Delos in the Hellenistic period.